sutterfellalab/MultiModalAnalysis/README.md

 ## Features

 - **Logging Data Selection**: Automatically suggests start times and plots raw and post-processed log data.
-- **GIWAXS Data Selection**: Automatically finds start times, plots raw and post-processed GIWAXS data, and performs peak fitting.
+- **GIWAXS Data Selection**: Automatically finds suggested start times, plots raw and post-processed GIWAXS data, and performs peak fitting.
+Additionally, it gives an option to extract individual frames for x-y-plots.
-- **PL Data Selection**: Plots raw and post-processed PL data, optimizes data for plotting, and performs peak fitting.
+- **PL Data Selection**: Plots raw and post-processed PL data (PL data have the same timestamp as the logging data), optimizes data for plotting, and performs peak fitting.
+Additionally, it gives an option to extract individual frames for x-y-plots.
 - **Stacked Plots**: Generates stacked plots for combined GIWAXS, PL, and logging data.
+- **Output: the script creates a new "output" folder containing all the images displayed during execution as well as all relevant data in .csv files

 ## Contact